 - There are some more advanced tactics you can use, such as htaccess password protection, but start with the plugins and if that doesn’t stop the attacks you can get more in-depth with your protection levels.
 You can also change the default admin name to better protect your site.

-- You can also change your username using the tutorial at Hostinger.
+- You can also change your username.

 5. Hijacking an Open User

 If multiple people work on your site, there is a security risk for each one.
 If the person logs in and then walks away from their computer, it is vulnerable to anyone in the vicinity.
 This could be a problem in a shared workspace, for example.
 If that person’s computer gets hijacked, your site could be vulnerable as well.

 - Install the Inactive Logout plugin.Choose the settings that make sense for your site.
 You can set the length of time the person is inactive before you log them out and even the message they receive when being logged out.

 The number one thing you should do to keep your site secure is to backup your site regularly.
 Make sure you back up the complete site as well as your database.
 If the worst happens, and a hacker gets in, at least you’ll have a clean copy of your site to reinstall.
 Seek out a server who will work with you on making sure your site is as secure as possible from their end and then do your part to ensure you close any windows that would allow a hacker into your site.